UnhookedMonk/Azubi-Africa-Trainee-Story/README.md

 # DAP-Trainee-Story
-# 📈🧪 Data Analytics Program 🧠📊 : Story of *___trainee_name__*
+# 📈🧪 Data Analytics Program 🧠📊 : Story of Ebenezer Fiifi Abassah-Konadu
-Here is the place to tell the story of your experience of the Data Analytics Program.
+Here is the place I tell the story of my experience of the Data Analytics Program.

-**Instruction**: Fork the repo, name it `DAP-Trainee-Story_<your-username>`, fill and embellish this Readme file. *Remove this instruction when you are done.*

 ## Let me introduce Myself
-`Please provide a brief professional history before embarking on your data analytics journey (3 - 4 lines)`
+Started out a geoscientist

 ## How would I describe my experience in the data analytics program ?
 `Please add text here...`